Human uses of birds: Prose

-More recently, birds have appeared in books illustrated by some exceptional artists, producing images that were accurate and beautiful, and that made use of the latest available printing techniques.
-The wood engraver Thomas Bewick's 1797–1804 A History of British Birds brought affordable illustrations to the public for the first time, and the book formed in effect the first field guide to birds, while John James Audubon's enormous and impressive images of birds in his 1827–1838 Birds of America are among the most admired by art critics and by collectors: early editions fetch among the highest prices paid for any printed books.
-The ornithologist John Gould's bird illustrations, in books such as A Century of Birds hitherto unfigured from the Himalaya Mountains (1830–1833) with 80 plates, and his 7-volume The Birds of Australia (1840–1848) with 600 plates, related directly to his research, were both beautiful and scientifically useful.
+More recently, birds have appeared in books illustrated by some artists, producing detailed images using updated printing techniques.
+The wood engraver Thomas Bewick's 1797–1804 A History of British Birds brought affordable illustrations to the public for the first time, and the book formed in effect the first field guide to birds, while John James Audubon's large-scale illustrations of birds in his 1827–1838 Birds of America received praise from art critics and collectors: early editions fetch among the highest prices paid for any printed books.
+The ornithologist John Gould's bird illustrations, in books such as A Century of Birds hitherto unfigured from the Himalaya Mountains (1830–1833) with 80 plates, and his 7-volume The Birds of Australia (1840–1848) with 600 plates, related directly to his research, were noted for their scientific utility and detail.

-Birds are popular characters in children's books, which are often handsomely illustrated.
-Beatrix Potter's 1908 The Tale of Jemima Puddle-Duck created an enduringly popular bird heroine.
+Birds are popular characters in children's books, which are often carefully illustrated.
+Beatrix Potter's 1908 The Tale of Jemima Puddle-Duck created an enduringly designed bird heroine.
 Other authors followed with many bird characters in books for children of different ages.

 In books for adults, birds may have symbolic or psychological significance.
 For instance, Paul Gallico's 1940 The Snow Goose: A Story of Dunkirk was a parable about the regenerative power of friendship in wartime; the goose symbolises both the hero, Rhayader, a wounded artist, and the world wounded by war.
 T. H. White's 1951 The Goshawk describes the author's "monstrous and often cruel battles" to train his bird of prey, while Helen Macdonald's 2014 H is for Hawk, which references White's book, tells how her obsession with the same species as a falconer helped her through the loss of her father.